More about TAS

 - The main activities haven't changed substantially but have been adjusted over the years.

-- COMING SOON the adoption of dedicated survey software to make it easier to complete the survey.
+- From August 2025 switched to a new survey platform to make it easier and more efficient to complete the survey.